A note on parametric resonance induced by a singular parameter modulation: Introduction

 where $\alpha$ and $\beta$ are some parameters, and $\dimless{\theta}$ describes the angular displacement of the pendulum, see below for details.
-The dependence of the stability of solutions to~\eqref{eq:39} on parameters $\alpha$ and $\beta$ typically relies on the standard Floquet theory followed by some perturbation technique either directly, see, for example, \cite{nayfeh.ah:introduction,nayfeh.ah:perturbation}, or indirectly in the manipulations with the so-called Hill determinant, see~\cite{hill.gw:on} and modern discussion for example in~\cite{morse.pm.feshbach.h:methods}, \cite{phelps.fm.hunter.jh:analytical} or~\cite{jordan.dw.smith.p:nonlinear} to name a few.
-The other possibility is to employ a heuristics based on the slow/fast time scale separation, and the construction of an effective potential, which is the method originally applied by~\cite{kapitza.p:dynamic}.
-For further references in this regard see, for example, \cite{butikov.ei:on} or \cite{artstein.z:pendulum} and references therein.
-These methods either give analytical results valid only in a small amplitude and/or high frequency approximation (small parameter~$\beta$, small parameter~$\alpha$), or require one to perform relatively elaborate manipulations with the Hill determinant, and in the evaluation of the determinant one has to anyway finally resort to yet another approximation procedure, see~\cite{jordan.dw.smith.p:nonlinear}.
+The behaviour of solutions to~\eqref{eq:39} with respect to parameters $\alpha$ and $\beta$ is typically analysed using the standard Floquet theory followed by a perturbation technique, that is employed either directly on the level of the equation itself, see, for example, \cite{nayfeh.ah:introduction,nayfeh.ah:perturbation}, or indirectly in the manipulations with the so-called Hill determinant, see~\cite{hill.gw:on} and modern discussion in~\cite{morse.pm.feshbach.h:methods}, \cite{phelps.fm.hunter.jh:analytical} or~\cite{jordan.dw.smith.p:nonlinear} to name a few.
+The other possibility is to employ a heuristics based on the slow/fast time scale separation and the construction of an effective potential, which is the method originally applied by~\cite{kapitza.p:dynamic}; for further references in this regard see newer works such as~\cite{butikov.ei:on} or \cite{artstein.z:pendulum} and references therein.
+These methods either give analytical results valid only in a small amplitude and/or high frequency approximation (small parameter~$\beta$, small parameter~$\alpha$), or require one to elaborately manipulate the Hill determinant, while the evaluation of the determinant anyway finally resorts to yet another approximation procedure, see~\cite{jordan.dw.smith.p:nonlinear}.